Robolabo/UpperLimbMotion/README.md

 Introduction
 ==============

-A clinical oriented application, along with an experimental protocol would enable clinicians without specific skills and technical knowledge on movement analysis, to perform a biomechanical analysis of manual wheelchair propulsion.
-Therefore, the objective of this paper is to develop a clinical oriented application in which a complete biomechanical analysis is embedded, guiding the clinicians through the process of performing a wheelchair propulsion test and providing them with the necessary information to accomplish the analysis as well as to generate a comprehensive report with the outcome of the analysis.
-Therefore, a deep and objective study could be performed in a faster and more efficient manner.
+A clinical oriented application along with an experimental protocol that would enable clinicians without specific skills and technical knowledge on movement analysis, to perform a biomechanical analysis of manual wheelchair propulsion.
+Therefore, the objective is to develop a clinical oriented application in which a complete biomechanical analysis is embedded, guiding the clinicians through the process of performing a wheelchair propulsion test and providing them with the necessary information to accomplish the analysis as well as to generate a comprehensive report with the outcome of the analysis.

 Biomechanical analysis
 =======================